cea-hpc/fastiron/profiling/SequentialAnalysis/FloatTypeComparison.md

 | T<sub>static</sub> dominant   | T<sub>static</sub> dominant   | Both do not change significantly      | Depends of how much the event time makes up for the total timer value |
 | T<sub>static</sub> dominant   | T<sub>affected</sub> dominant | Event goes down, timer stays constant | The event is less likely to be the bottleneck, coefficient is more or less attenuated |

-Note that how much an event influence a timer depends of two factors:
+Note that how much an event influence a timer depends on two factors:

 - The number of occurence compared to the total number of event of the section
 - The time cost of the event compared to time cost of the other event making up the section